StIvesTabletop/stivestabletop.github.io/_posts/2024-09-18-eightyseventh-session.md

 ---
-title: Eighty Sixth session - Organised Forests and Dragon Cities
+title: Eighty Seventh session - Organised Forests and Dragon Cities
 ---

 Thirteen gamers this week tackled a variety of games including a rematch from the previous week, with additional tasty cake treats on account of Richie's birthday.